The show of records 2024: previews and contestants today's episode (replay)

-The show of records 2024: the previews and the contestants of the eighth episode, August 10
+The show of records 2024: the previews and the contestants of the ninth episode, August 17

 Contestants, judges, previews